-In the JEDI Region, there are several main providers of the electrical infrastructure that span the length of the region, including Battle River Power Co-Op in the east of Wetaskiwin County.
+In the JEDI Region, there are several main providers of the electrical infrastructure that span the length of the region, including Fortis Alberta as well as Battle River Power Co-Op in the east end and West Wetaskiwin REA in the west end of the County of Wetaskiwin.
 However, there are numerous retailers that residents and businesses may purchase their services from.
 Click here for a complete list of retailers and price comparisons (https://ucahelps.alberta.ca/).